 Your Work Coach will then amend your Commitment in line with what you have discussed / agreed and ask you to sign a more detailed version – you will need to do this online.

 If you are expected to look for work, this tailored version will give more details of what you are expected to do.

 What if I don’t turn up for the Claimant Commitment appointment or don’t agree to what it says?

 Usually your Universal Credit claim will be closed down the next day.

 If this happens, make a new claim straightaway and speak to a Benefits Adviser to see if there is anything you can do about the closed claim.

-As you are supposed to be given a 7 day cooling off period you can argue that they should give you longer to accept the new version.
+The rules say you are supposed to be given a 7 day cooling off period if you fail to agree to a Claimant Commitment, so you can argue that they should give you longer to accept the new version.

 NOTE: It’s important that if you ever can’t make any appointment at the JobCentre that you tell them straight away to avoid claim closures and benefit sanctions.